 In Nnon-TB ranging, the protocol operates in an ISTA centric scheduling FTM mode; whenever the medium is available, an ISTA may initiate the measurement.
 The RSTA can only limit the frequency with which the ISTA can initiate measurements, by setting a minimum time interval between subsequent range measurements.

+The PPDU selection for the Ranging NDP Announcement frame used in the non-TB ranging follows the same rules as defined for TB ranging in 11.21.6.4.3.1. (#2060, 2133)NOTE: For an HE PPDU or an EHT PPDU addressed to an unassociated STA, the STA_ID, if needed, is set to RSID, and the BSS_COLOR parameter of the PPDU is set to the value indicated in the BSS Color subfield of the HE Operation element transmitted by the RSTA. (#2060, 2133)

 11.21.6.4.8.4 Passive TB ranging measurement reporting phase

 …